odoo/owl/doc/component.md

 It is not called on the initial render.
 This is useful to get some information which are in the DOM.
 For example, the current position of the scrollbar

-Note that at this point, it is not safe to rerender the widget.
-In particular, updateState calls should be avoided.

 ### patched